 13 Surprising Ways to Fight Headache Pain

 Studies show biofeedback could be effective for migraine and tension-type headache.
-A recent analysis published in Headache suggests behavioral therapies, such as biofeedback, are more cost-effective over time than prescription drugs.
+An analysis published in Headache suggests behavioral therapies, such as biofeedback, are more cost-effective over time than prescription drugs.

 Get the latest health, fitness, anti-aging, and nutrition news, plus special offers, insights and updates from Health.com!